Australian International Airshow: 2011

-The RAAF Roulettes were also present with flying displays towards the end of the show.
+The RAAF Roulettes were present, with flying displays towards the end of the show.
 Helicopters were present from the Australian Army and Royal Australian Navy, including the new MRH-90, along with legacy Blackhawks, Sea King and Squirrel models.
 A Northrop Grumman B-2 Spirit stealth bomber was scheduled to participate, but was not present.
-Conversely, a restored Lockheed Constellation was present.
-A large contingency of executive jets were also on display, most notably the $54 million Bombardier Global Express XRS.
+A restored Lockheed Constellation was present.
+A large contingency of executive jets were on display, most notably the $54 million Bombardier Global Express XRS.

 2013

 A major highlight of the 2013 Australian International Airshow at Avalon was the flying display by a United States Air Force Lockheed Martin F-22A Raptor.
-Almost 168,000 people attended the six-day event, held between 26 February and 5 March, with the first three days being taken up with the trade show and the public spectacle began with the 'Friday Night Alight' show on the Friday evening.
+Almost 168,000 people attended the six-day event, held between 26 February and 3 March.
+The first three days were taken up with the trade show and the public spectacle began with the 'Friday Night Alight' show on the Friday evening.
 More than 600 aircraft participated in Avalon 2013, either directly or indirectly.

 Two F-22A Raptors from the 94th 'Hat in the Ring' Fighter Squadron arrived at Avalon direct from Japan, where they had been forward-deployed.
 The flying display, performed by the Air Combat Command Raptor Demonstration Team's Major Henry 'Schadow' Schantz, was the only display for 2013, due to the effects of sequestration on the US Air Force budget.
 Other US military aircraft attending Avalon 2013 included a Boeing B-52H Stratofortress from the 2nd Bomb Wing, two Lockheed Martin F-16C Fighting Falcons from the 35th Fighter Wing and a Boeing KC-135R Stratotanker from the 18th Wing on static display.
 A Boeing C-17A Globemaster III from the 15th Wing performed a regular flying display, as did an RAAF 36 Squadron C-17A.

 The Royal Australian Air Force had a strong presence at Avalon 2013, including a four-ship display by the Boeing F/A-18F Super Hornets of No. 82 Wing.
 Examples of most RAAF aircraft were on static display, including the Boeing E-7A Wedgetail Airborne Early Warning & Control aircraft and Airbus KC-30A Multi-Role Tanker Transport.
 Making their debut at an Australian airshow was the Japan Air Self Defence Force, (JASDF) with the brief appearance of a Boeing KC-767J tanker from 404 Hikotai/1 Yuso Kokutai during the trade days.

-Other highlights included the popular Breitling Wingwalkers with their two Boeing PT-17 Stearman biplanes, although they were reduced to a single aircraft after one suffered an engine failure during the display on the trade days.
+Other highlights included the popular Breitling Wingwalkers with their two Boeing PT-17 Stearman biplanes.
+They were reduced to a single aircraft after one suffered an engine failure during the display on the trade days.
 Melissa Pemberton (Edge 540) and Skip Stewart (Pitts Special) combined with the pyrotechnics of Rich Gibson in the TinStix of Dynamite routine.
 Large corporate jets were prominent during the trade show, with the Airbus A319CJ, Embraer Lineage 1000 and Gulfstream 650 all making their debut at an Australian International Airshow.